Key Takeaways

 How long do I have to file a claim?

-The statute of limitations for Section 1983 claims in Oklahoma is two years.
-For false arrest, the clock generally starts at the time of arrest.
+The statute of limitations for Section 1983 claims in Oklahoma is generally two years.
+For false arrest or false imprisonment, the clock usually starts no later than when legal process begins.
 For malicious prosecution, it starts when the criminal case terminates in your favor.
 These deadlines are strictly enforced, and consulting an attorney promptly after a favorable termination is essential to preserving your rights.

 At Addison Law, we represent victims of wrongful arrests and prosecutions.
 If your case was dismissed or you were acquitted after being arrested without probable cause, contact us to discuss your options.